bot-base/scan-tool-bot/README.md

     # 1. Install dependencies
     npm i --only=prod

-    # 2. Set NODE_ENV to production and change BOT_WEBHOOK to the actual URL to receive updates
+    # 2. Set NODE_ENV to production
+    # Change BOT_WEBHOOK to the actual URL to receive updates

     # 3. Run bot
     npm start